Campr-Project-Management/campr/index.md

 Decision templates are a practical tool to not get lost and make the decision-making process more efficient.
 The from is very lean and only includes description, responsibility, due date and status.
 Similar templates are available for Infos and To-Do’s and can either be created separately in those modules or when setting up a new meeting.

+And here you can find the Videotutorial:

+{% include youtubePlayer.html id=page.youtubeId E5QW3_n4ygY}

 ### Status Report

 ![018_status report](https://user-images.githubusercontent.com/63300071/101136301-6c09fa00-360d-11eb-972e-516efa737a5a.PNG)